Webinar On Demand

 The goal of this webinar is to disambiguate insurance-specific blockchain technology and discuss, amongst key industry leaders, ongoing initiatives designed to finally prove the efficacy and value of enterprise-level blockchain in insurance.

-Please join MOBI, openIDL, AAIS, and top industry carriers and OEMs on March 30 at 10:00 AM PDT/1:00 PM EDT to learn about and explore how viable blockchain technology is bringing true value to the industry.
+Please join the discussion with industry leaders from Swiss Re, The Hartford, MOBI, AAIS and openIDL on June 8 at 10:00 AM PDT/1:00 PM EDT to learn about and explore how viable blockchain technology is bringing true value to the industry.

 Sponsored by: